A manifestation of order and beauty in nature is called symmetry.

 This is important from a practical point of view because its mass is much larger than the typical scale of hadronic interactions, the QCD scale \(\Lambda_{\text{QCD}}\).

-Second, the \(b\) quark is lighter than the \(t\) quark, thus it always decays into quarks of a different generation.
+Second, the \(b\) quark is lighter than the \(t\) quark and thus it always decays into quarks of a different generation.

 Therefore, \(b\) quark decays are CKM-suppressed, making them sensitive to NP effects, since NP is generally not CKM-suppressed.